 A virtual device can turn a software-based audio application, such as iTunes, YouTube player running inside a browser, or the output of any communication software such as Skype, Zoom or FaceTime, into a virtual device, just as if it was a physical USB microphone.

-The first challenge is that Logic Pro X, which is a Digital Audio Workstation (DAW) program, is that it can only configure a single device as its source for recording.
+The first challenge with Logic Pro X, which is a Digital Audio Workstation (DAW) application, is that Logic can only configure a single device as its source for recording.
 This means we can only record the channels that this single device is exposing, so either the USB mic, or a Zoom session, or a Skype session but not all at once.

 But in our case, we want to record multiple different sources, at once.
 E.g. we want to use our own USB microphone, the output of Skype for one of your co-hosts, the output of FaceTime for another co-host, etc.

 The next challenge is that in order to have a conversation with your co-hosts, they all need to hear you and each other as well as any audio you might be playing locally like sound-effects from a soundboard or some music you are playing through iTunes, and, as a reminder, you want all these to be recorded individually into separate tracks so that you can edit and mix them individually later on.

 The easiest way to do this is by sending the final mix of all these tracks back to all the participants.
 But if you’ll do this, a few things might happen:

 1. There might be feedback/echo if their voice is bleeding back into their microphone

 2. They will hear themselves with a slight delay (50 to 500 milliseconds, depending on the Internet speed and physical distance) which is just long enough to make their brain go crazy, playing an evil torture game with their sanity.